RedisLabs/redislabs-docs/content/kubernetes/deployment/deployment-options.md

 ## Single REC and single namespace (one-to-one)

-The standard and simplest way is with your Redis Enterprise cluster (REC) and Redis Enterprise databases (REDB) residing within the same namespace.
+The standard and simplest way is with your Redis Enterprise cluster (REC) and Redis Enterprise databases (REDB) residing within the same namespace as the Redis Enterprise operator.
 No additional configuration is required for this, since there is no communication required to cross namespaces.
-See [Deploy Redis Enterprise Software on Kubernetes]{{<relref "/kubernetes/deployment/quick-start.md">}}.
+See [Deploy Redis Enterprise Software on Kubernetes]({{<relref "/kubernetes/deployment/quick-start.md">}}).

 ![One-to-one deployment option](/images/platforms/k8s-deploy-one-to-one.png)